 This Coronation Chicken Curry is a crowd pleaser and is one to get the family round the dinner table for.
 Super simple to make, and easily customised to suit the kids too.

 Boxes and ingredients are packed in facilities that handles Peanut, Nuts, Sesame, Fish, Crustaceans, Milk, Egg, Mustard, Celery, Soya, Gluten and Sulphites.
 Due to the conflict in Ukraine, it has been necessary to substitute sunflower oil with rapeseed oil in some products without a label change.
 The FSA have advised that allergic reactions to rapeseed oil are rare.

 Water for the Sauce

-Fluff up the rice with a fork and serve with the coronation chicken on top and sprinkle over the remaining coriander.
+Serve with the coronation chicken on top and the remaining coriander sprinkled over.
 Enjoy!